A History of Wandsworth Common

 This perambulation or beating of the bounds was intended to define the boundaries of the parish of St Mary's Battersea, in order to assert the scale and integrity of Battersea not just as a religious entity, but (probably mainly) as a social and political one at a time of great change.
 Your parish was an important source of local identity.

 Battersea parish is very ancient — probably Anglo-Saxon in origin, so perhaps more than 1300 years old.
 Today there are numerous parishes in southwest London, each with its own parish church.
-But it appears that before the Norman Conquest there was just one large manor stretching from today's Vauxhall in the east to Wimbledon Common in the west (perhaps as far as Beverley Brook).
+But it appears that before the Norman Conquest there was just one large manorial estate stretching from today's Vauxhall in the east to Wimbledon Common in the west (perhaps as far as Beverley Brook).

 Battersea at that time included today's Wandsworth.
 Let's call it, "Battersea-cum-Wandsworth".